ETCLabs/sACN/docs/pages/using_dmx_merger.md

 function takes pointers to the NULL start code and per-address priority buffers, their lengths, and the universe priority value.
 If the NULL start code or per-address-priority data is not being updated, the corresponding pointer should be NULL, with a length of 0.
 Therefore, this function allows the updating of one or the other, or both.
-This function would be ideal for initializing the source data from the receiver API's sources found callback.

 <!-- CODE_BLOCK_START -->
 ```c